CBS Logo

 Integration of PK, PD and Clinical Biomarkers

 ADA and NAb data must be interpreted together with pharmacokinetics and pharmacodynamics.
+In isolation, neither dataset is sufficient to draw conclusions about clinical relevance.

 PK integration may reveal: